drmortalwombat/oscar64/README.md

 	#undef ry
 	}

-This sample initialy assigns the value 0 to the pre processor macro ry and increments it each time the loop body is replicated.
+This sample initially assigns the value 0 to the pre processor macro ry and increments it each time the loop body is replicated.
 The loop generates 25 copies of the body, each with a different value for ry.

 ### Linker control